 Instead of reinventing the wheel, they leaned into their brand identity and decided to speak to their supporters the best way they knew how: openly and honestly through email.

-Email is one of the most powerful digital tools that we have. – Miraim Wilson, Digital Fundraising & Engagement Manager at Greenpeace Canada
+Email is one of the most powerful digital tools that we have. – Miriam Wilson, Digital Fundraising & Engagement Manager at Greenpeace Canada

-After Miraim’s experience as a digital campaigner trying to cut through the noise on social media, she knew email was the most effective and versatile digital fundraising tool they had.
+After Miriam’s experience as a digital campaigner trying to cut through the noise on social media, she knew email was the most effective and versatile digital fundraising tool they had.

 Developing the email marketing campaign